First-countable space: Properties

 In first-countable spaces, sequential compactness and countable compactness are equivalent properties.
-However, there exist examples of sequentially compact, first-countable spaces which are not compact (these are necessarily not metrizable spaces).
+However, there exist examples of sequentially compact, first-countable spaces that are not compact (these are necessarily not metrizable spaces).
 One such space is the ordinal space $\left[0, \omega_1\right).$ Every first-countable space is compactly generated.

 Every subspace of a first-countable space is first-countable.
 Any countable product of a first-countable space is first-countable, although uncountable products need not be.